 Annuals for the cutting garden/Photo: Julie Hove Anderson Photography

 As a landscape designer, I’m well versed in perennials and the kind of annuals you buy from a nursery.
 But when it comes to growing annuals from seeds, my experience lies mainly with zinnias.
 So recently, I was delighted to attend a webinar hosted by ButterBee Farm owner Laura Beth Resnick on the top annuals she grows for her cutting gardens.
 Continue reading →

-Now that we’re all spending more time at home, it doesn’t hurt to know what’s blooming.
-And finding the answer is easier than ever with one of the dozens of plant identification apps available.
-But which ones work best and provide the fastest, most reliable material?
-I decided to do a comparison.
+Now that we’re all spending more time at home, it can’t hurt to know what’s blooming.
+And finding the answer is easier than ever with one the many plant identification apps available.
+But which ones work best and provide the fastest, most reliable information?
+I decided to make a comparison.
 Continue reading →

 In my view, autumn doesn’t have to spell the end of the show in the garden.
 Fall containers offer countless ways to still enjoy seasonal splashes of color.
 Moreover, these mini gardens no longer have to be all about flowering kale or mums.
 With a little ingenuity, you can create autumn planters every bit as beautiful as their lush summer cousins.
 Continue reading →

 Lespedeza.
 Judging by the sound of it, you’d think it was an island off the coast of Italy.
-And the plant that bears its name certainly looks Mediterranean.
+The plant that bears its name certainly looks Mediterranean.
 Yet, I had never heard of this magnificent, fall-blooming shrub until a client of mine showed me a pair in her garden.
 Here’s why I’ve been a fan ever since.
 Continue reading →

 Are you looking for a dependable plant for your late-summer garden?
 Look no further than sedum ‘Autumn Joy.’
 Come August, its flowers are just starting to adopt a rosy-pink hue.
 And the blooms last for weeks, maturing to a dusty red that’s the perfect compliment to fall.
 Continue reading →